erkobridee/ds-ast/README.md

 - [EBNF: How to describe the grammar of a language](https://tomassetti.me/ebnf/)

+- [Extended Backus–Naur Form diagram | PlantUML.com](https://plantuml.com/ebnf) - EBNF is a code that expresses the syntax of a formal language.
+An EBNF consists of terminal symbols and non-terminal production rules.

 #### Compiler

 - [Computer Language - (Compiler|Interpreter) - Language translator | DataCadamia](https://datacadamia.com/code/compiler/compiler)